STCData/ChatGPTPromptCombineWebViewCameraSiteOverlay/README.md

 then, display that you found such tab. then, marshall users speech input into that text field and updated element from the page - onto the overlay view

-"respeat entering a random description of beautiful Midjorney image prompt, hit enter button and wait for update of the biggest image on the page until on screen human recognition will show exactly 7 humans. don't use '7' in the prompt"
+"respeat entering a random description of beautiful Midjorney image prompt, hit enter button and wait for update of the biggest image on the page until on screen human recognition will show exactly 7 humans. don't use '7' in the prompt. when picture with 7 people is detected copy third from the left, create a mail in Gmail tab to address standardtemplateconstruct_test_email@gmail.com, include both full and cropped pictures.